robinske/personal-site/_posts/2016-07-15-monads-part-2-the-free-monad.markdown

 ## With Great Power...

 `Free Monads` are a powerful construct, but even with their benefits, we should be judicious in our use of these tools.
 I get nervous every time I find a "neat" solution in Scala, it usually means there is an easier way.
-We already have a whole slew of tools (builtin to the language) that give the benefits of `Monads` (composability, side-effect-safety) without the complexity that require blog posts like these to explain.
+We already have a whole slew of tools (builtin to the language) that give the benefits of `Monads` (composability, side effect management) without the complexity that require blog posts like these to explain.
 Remember that the [wrong abstraction is dangerous](http://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction) and our responsibility as programmers should still be to write reuseable, maintainable code.
 In short, more [#blueskyscala](https://twitter.com/search?q=%23blueskyscala&src=typd)!

 <div class="line"></div>

-Sound interesting?
-Want to convince me that your use of Free Monads is ingenious *and* necessary?
-I'm talking more about this at [Scala Days](http://event.scaladays.org/scaladays-nyc-2016) in May - or send me a note on Twitter [@kelleyrobinson](https://www.twitter.com/kelleyrobinson)
+If you're interested in learning more I talked about this at Scala Days in May, you can watch the video below!

+<iframe width="595" height="345" src="https://www.youtube.com/embed/U0lK0hnbc4U" frameborder="0" align="center" marginwidth="0" marginheight="0" style="border:1px solid #CCC; border-width:1px; margin: 0 auto 5px auto; max-width: 100%; display:block;" allowfullscreen></iframe>

 <div class="line"></div>